 .
 The Agent may at any time and from time to time in its respective sole discretion by written notice to the Trust and each of the other Finance Parties designate a different office from which its respective duties as Agent will thereafter be performed.

+Section 14.12 Co-Agents, Syndication Agent and Documentation Agent.
+Notwithstanding anything in any provision of any Finance Document to the contrary, without the prior written authorization of each of the Lenders, the Co-Agents and the Arranger, acting solely in the capacity of Co-Agents or the Arranger, shall not have any obligations, duties or authority to take any action in respect of any Finance Document, provided that the foregoing shall not prohibit any Co-Agent from acting in its capacity as a Lender as permitted under any Finance Document.
+Canadian Imperial Bank of Commerce and First Union National Bank shall have no rights, obligations or duties solely in their respective capacities as Documentation Agent and Syndication Agent hereunder.

 In any proceedings relating to this Agreement, a statement as to any amount due to any Finance Party under this Agreement which is certified as being correct by an officer of the Agent shall in the absence of manifest error, unless otherwise provided in this Agreement, be prima facie evidence of the amount so due.